-By default, users in your domain can exchange email messages with any email address.
+By default, your G Suite users can exchange email messages with any email address.
 However, in some cases, you might want to restrict the addresses or domains your users can exchange messages with.
 For example, a school might want to allow students to exchange messages with faculty members and other students, but not with people outside of the school.

 Tip: To enable bounce messages (messages that inform your users that they've sent email to a restricted address), add firstname.lastname@example.org to your list of allowed senders.
 Bounce messages come from this address.

 When you restrict addresses or domains

 - Receiving—Users can only receive messages from authorized addresses or domains.
 Messages sent from unauthorized domains—or messages from listed domains that can't be verified using DomainKeys Identified Mail (DKIM) or Sender Policy Framework (SPF) records—are returned to the sender with a message about the restriction policy.

 - Sending—Users who send messages to an unauthorized domain get a bounce message explaining why their email was not sent.

 - To allow internal messages between users within your organization (the set of domains associated with your company or school), check the Bypass this setting for internal messages box.
 The set of domains for your organization includes parent domains and subdomains.

 - Email delivery restrictions apply to all users in the organizational unit.
 You can set up different restriction policies for different organizations.

 You can also restrict chat messages to users within your own domain.
 Learn more about sharing options.

-Set up message restrictionsInitial step: Go to Gmail advanced settings in the Google Admin console
+Set up message restrictionsInitial step: Go to Gmail Compliance settings in the Admin console

 In the Admin console, go to Menu AppsGoogle WorkspaceGmailCompliance.